COVID-19: Supporting Parents, Adolescents and Children during Epidemics

 The Co-Space study is funded by the UK Research and Innovation (UKRI) Council and the Westminster Foundation.

-The Co-Space study is led by Dr Polly Waite and Prof Cathy Creswell from the University of Oxford and is conducted in co-operation with University College London and University of Leicester.
+The Co-Space study is led by Dr Polly Waite and Prof Cathy Creswell from the University of Oxford and is conducted in co-operation with University College London.

 The Co-Spyce study is led by Dr Pete Lawrence from the University of Southampton and Prof Helen Dodd from the University of Reading.